2005-2015 Toyota Tacoma

 Installation notes: You can't install a car stereo with a fold-down face in this truck.
 If you have the Toyota satellite radio option, you’ll lose it when you install a new stereo.

-Tacoma DoubleCab's dash, disassembled (Crutchfield Research Photo)
+The Tacoma's dash, disassembled (Crutchfield Research Photo)

-You’ll know that you have the upgraded Tacoma system if you see the JBL logo on your radio.
+You’ll know that you have the upgraded Tacoma system if you see the JBL logo on your truck's radio.
 You’ll need the same dash kit to replace the radio in the JBL system, and you’ll also need a special wiring harness that retains the JBL system amplifier.
 It's a lot easier to keep the JBL amplifier for a couple of reasons.

 First, you’ll have to run new wires from your new radio to each of the speakers in order to bypass the JBL amp, which is a time-consuming job.
 Second, you might think that keeping the JBL amp will mean that you won't hear a change in sound quality, but a new aftermarket receiver will send a cleaner signal to the amp and you'll hear the difference.

-Your new stereo must have two sets of preamp outputs in order to connect to PAC's TATO adapter.
-Again, you can't install a car stereo with a fold-down face.
 If you have the Toyota satellite radio option, you’ll lose it when you install a new stereo.

 Steering wheel audio controls